Skip to main content

 A business that’s hoarding cash is missing opportunities to put cash toward expenses that can increase revenue.
 Plus, the business could be paying higher taxes on all that stagnant money.
 Other businesses might have a high working capital ratio because they’ve invested heavily in inventory.
 On the one hand, inventory is good because it means you have something to sell, but too much inventory could put pressure on your cash flow.
 A business that’s low on cash may need to sell off inventory more quickly, which could mean offering steep discounts just to get cash in the door.

-Want to grow your working capital?
 We have an article with a few tips.
-If you’re unsure what working capital means for your business, it might be helpful to speak with a business banker to discuss which products can help get the most out of your working capital.
+If you’re unsure what working capital means for your business, it might be helpful to speak with a Chase business banker to discuss which products can help get the most out of your working capital.
+Remember to review your working capital often to help understand your company’s finances.

 What to read next